East Asian Studies BA

 You will take 4 modules from the following list

-Plus up to 20 credits of unrestricted, or Chinese, Japanese or Korean language, modules
+Plus up to 20 credits of unrestricted or East Asian language modules

 In your final year, you will be able to choose from a wide range of specialised research seminar modules, to enable you to join your lecturers in the most up-to-date study of East Asia.
 This will support an important component of your degree will be a dissertation on a topic of your choice relating to one or more East Asian countries.
 You will work on the dissertation over the course of the year with a supervisor from the department, using the analytical skills you have developed through your studies in earlier years to produce a high-quality piece of research.